jmw86069/jamba/README.md

 ## mixedSort example

-The mixedSort() function is an optimization and extension of a similar function in the gtools package, called gtools::mixedsort().
+The mixedSort() function is an optimization and extension of a similar function in the gtools package, called `gtools::mixedsort()`.
+Due credit to Gregory R. Barnes for initial implementation, which inspired this function.

-The function here has increased performance, and some ability to manage positive and negative numbers embedded within a character string.
+The mixedSort() function was driven also by the desire to sort tens of thousands of gene symbols and micro-RNAs (miRNAs) efficiently, and based upon a known order.
+Also, because miRNA nomenclature includes a dash '-' character, numbers with a preceding "-" are no longer negative values during this sorting algorithm, unless overridden.
+For example "miR-2" should sort before "miR-11", and after "miR-1".

 |sort    |mixedSort |